SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 >
 > 7.1.2 Proportion of population with primary reliance on clean fuels and technology

+This target is interpreted to cover research about:
+* Access, reliance on and increasing use of clean fuels and household technology (phrase 1).
+In v1 this target was interpreted more broadly to cover clean technologies generally, but the indicator metadata is clearly about households and use by the general population (<a id="SDGindmetadata">[indicator 7.1.2, Statistics Division, 2021b](#f4)</a>).
+* Access to, and affordable, reliable and modern electricity and energy services (phrases 2-5)

 This query consists of 5 phrases.

 ##### Phrase 1:

 This phrase focuses on the clean fuels and technology part of the T&Is.
+The basic structure is *clean fuels/tech + reliance/access*

-Clean cooking is part of this, mentioned in the high level political forum document <sup id="HLPF2018">[2](#f2)</sup>. `solar cookers` are a type of clean cooking technology.
+Clean cooking is part of clean fuels/tech, mentioned in the high level political forum document (<a id="HLPF2018">[UN High level political forum on Sustainable Development, 2018](#f3)</a>). `solar cookers` are a type of clean cooking technology.
+The indicator metadata defines clean as:
+> “Clean” is defined by the emission rate targets and specific fuel recommendations (i.e. against unprocessed coal and kerosene) included in the normative guidance WHO guidelines for indoor air quality: household fuel combustion. (<a id="SDGindmetadata">[indicator 7.1.2, Statistics Division, 2021b](#f4)</a>).

+Within the WHO guidelines for indoor air quality (<a id="WHOair">[WHO, 2014, Executive summary and p.34-35](#f3)</a>), PM2.5 and carbon monoxide are identified in emissions targets, and unprocessed coal and kerosene should be avoided as fuels.
+Thus, while `decarboni*` was included in v1, it is removed in this version - carbon emissions do not seem to be the focus here under "clean".

-The second half of this phrase contains terms for various aspects:
+The second half of this phrase contains terms for various aspects to do with reliance, access and ways to increase usage, e.g.:
 * Usage rates and availability
 * Barriers to increase
 * Implementation
 * Research concerning bringing technology to users
 * Policy
-* Incentives.
-Investment concerns target 7.A
+* Incentives and investment

 ```Ceylon =
 TS=